MichaelJohnWatters/home-projects/README.md

 If you are running a 4gb version I recommend, detaching monitor output + keyboard + mouse and instead ssh in.
 As my pi would freeze up otherwise when running druid.
 I would not recommend running druid on the 4gb pi.

+NOTE: make sure your pi is well cooled, a good fan/good heat sink.
+Druid is a big ask from a pi.

 Instead ssh into your pi:

 Note 'pi' here is the username/account your going to login with, you can also omit it from ssh.